bobmonsour/faustotasca/src/pages/early-portfolio.md

 title: Fausto Bellino Tasca | Early Portfolio
 description: This group of images represents a small sample of the drawings, paintings and sketches which Fausto Tasca completed during his early career.
 ---
+{% from "macros.njk" import imageSingle %}
-{% from "macros.njk" import imageGallery %}
+{% from "macros.njk" import imagePair %}

 ## Early Portfolio

 A gallery of Fausto Tasca’s early work.
-Unfortunately, Tasca did not date his work, neither did he indicate where the work was done.
+Unfortunately, Tasca did not typically date his work, neither did he indicate where the work was done.
 However, some of the images themselves provide evidence of location.
-For example, the oil sketch was probably painted en plein air in Venice.
+For example, the conte crayon sketch was probably done en plein air in the countryside surrounding Venice.
 The watercolor painting of an elaborate fireplace surround was done inside the Palazzo Ducale in Venice.

-{% include 'gallery.njk' %}
+{{ imageSingle(
+'early-portfolio/chalk-landscape.jpg',
+'Landscape Study, 1904-1907<br>
+conte crayon on color paper<br>
+Archive of the Tasca Estate')
+}}

+{{ imagePair(
+'early-portfolio/fireplace-venice.png',
+'Fireplace Palazzo Ducale, Venice, 1904-1906, watercolor on paper, Archive of the Tasca Estate', 'early-portfolio/statue-study.jpg',
+'Still LIfe with Plaster Statue, 1907, watercolor on paper, Archive of the Tasca Estate') }}

+{{ imageSingle(
+'early-portfolio/study-of-hands.jpg',
+'Still LIfe with Plaster Statue, 1907, watercolor on paper, Archive of the Tasca Estate') }}

+{{ imagePair(
+'early-portfolio/graphite-sketch-emperor.jpg',
+'Roman Bust #1, 1904-1906, graphite on paper, Archive of the Tasca Estate', 'early-portfolio/graphite-sketch.jpg',
+'Roman Bust #2, 1904-1906, graphite on paper, Archive of the Tasca Estate') }}

+{{ imageSingle(
+'early-portfolio/roma-postcard.jpg',
+'Roman Postcard, 1907-1908, offset lithography, original lost') }}

+{{ imageSingle(
+'early-portfolio/watercolor-angel.jpg',
+'Angel after Raffaello, 1920, watercolor on paper, Archive of the Tasca Estate') }}